HackTechGO/Introduction-Setup/README.md

 # Introduction-Setup
-Introduction to Computer Science and Setup of Environment
+Introduction to Computer Science and Setup of Environment with Some Other Tips

 # A Short Introduction to Computer Science
 <ul>